bazzofx/notes/content/Red Team/Attack/DOS Attack.md

 Tool: RUDY (R U Dead Yet?)
 Layer: Network Layer (Layer 3)
 >Open many connections
->Send packets that will take the longest amount of time to process, to keep the server busy.
+>Send packets that will take the longest amount of time to process, our goal is to send Requests to keep the server busy for the longest time possible.
 >Send small packets (1Byte) every 10 seconds
 #### Install:
 ```